drhsqlite/pikchr/doc/userman.md

 Both Legacy-PIC and Pikchr allow you to specify hard-coded coordinates and distances when laying out your diagram.
 But you are encouraged to avoid that approach.
-Instead, position each new object you create relative to the position of prior objects.
+Instead, place each new object you create relative to the position of prior objects.
 Pikchr provides many mechanisms for specifying the location of each object in terms of the locations of its predecessors.
 With